bhartiy/learnsellacious/pages/34.languages/03.changing-languages-language-filters/docs.md

 2. Select the menu item type, Sellacious > Products.
 3. Enter the title Products.
-4. Make sure Menu should be selected English Menu and language should be English as we're creating the menu item for English Menu and save the menu.<br>
+4. Make sure Menu should be selected English Menu and language should be English as we're creating the menu item for English Menu and save the menu.

 ![](front12.png)